 Mary Hare Primary is a small special school offering day and boarding placements for deaf children.
 Children come from all over the country.
 The school's philosophy is auditory oral, with the emphasis on maximising residual hearing and developing spoken language.
 Children are taught in small classes of no more than 8 children.
 All lessons are taught by teachers with experience of meeting the needs of deaf children and they work collaboratively with an excellent team of specialist speech and language therapists.

 What the school says...

-Mary Hare Primary is a non-maintained special school for day and weekly boarders, following a natural aural philosophy, catering for children with a severe or profound hearing loss.
-We teach the full National Curriculum and aim to produce talking deaf children who are prepared for life in the hearing world.
+Mary Hare Primary is a non-maintained special school for day and weekly boarders, following a natural oral/aural philosophy, catering for children with a range of hearing loss.
+We teach the full National Curriculum and aim to develop confident, talking deaf children who are prepared for life in the hearing world.

 Thank the school

 Parents and pupils often have cause to acknowledge the help and support they have received from their schools, for example in helping in the choice of further education or careers.
 "Say thank you" allows you to send a quick note of appreciation to the school in general or to an individual teacher.

 This is a thank you to your school, teacher or careers adviser who helped you to get where you are now.

 Please fill in the fields below, which we will transform into a letter of thanks from you to them.